DirtDiglett/Pressure2/readme.md

 The easiest way to keep up-to-date with Pressure² is to join the [Steam Community Group.](http://steamcommunity.com/groups/pressureskin) Any new releases will be announced there.

 ## [Frequently Asked Questions](https://github.com/DirtDiglett/Pressure2/wiki)
+View the list of frequently asked questions...
+Occasionally some even have answers.

 ## [View The Plaque of Legends](http://pressureforsteam.com/#supporters)